top of page

 From the North

 Drive into Sandbank with Holy Loch on your left.
 Take the first turning left in the village and the entrance to the marina is on the left at the bend in the road.
-Drive into the marina, straight past the boat shed towards the main office.
-Turn left at the end of the boat shed and park.

 From the West

 If you are visiting from the other side of the Clyde, take the Western Ferry from Gourock to Hunters Quay.
 When you get off the ferry turn right and follow the shore road to Sandbank.
 After you pass the play park on your right you will come to a sharp bend in the road to your left.
 At this bend, the marina is on your right.
-Drive into the marina, straight past the boat shed towards the main office.
-Turn left at the end of the boat shed and park.

 bottom of page